 The first step is accessing the drain pipe at the correct location.
 This could be at the front of your house under your lawn or garden, or in your basement.

 A section of pipe is removed to insert the Back Water Valve, and then securely sealed to your drain pipe.
 Master Drain then refills the area, and if a small portion of your floor had to be removed, it will be replaced.
 Whether it was inside or outside your house, the affected area will look the same as it did before, with the addition of a small round access port found flush to the ground or floor.

 This port is used to clean the Back Water Valve and ensure it is working properly.
 For continued effectiveness, the manufacturer recommends that you have your Back Water Valve inspected and cleaned every year.

 Installing a Back Water Valve takes from one to three days depending on the condition of the ground or concrete, how deep down the drainpipe is, and the availability of the city inspector.
 Master Drain will give you a price estimate and also arrange for any necessary permits from the city.
 You do not have to do any paperwork.

 The City of Toronto currently offers a rebate of $1,250.00 through the Basement Flooding Protection Subsidy Program for homeowners who install a Back Water Valve.
 Master Drain will complete the necessary form, so all you need to do is sign and mail it in and you will receive the rebate in about eight weeks or less.

-With extreme weather becoming more common in the Toronto area, a Back Water Valve is good way to protect your home.
-In fact, many insurance companies require you to have drain back up protection when insuring your home.
+With extreme weather becoming more common in the Toronto area, a Back Water Valve is a good way to protect your home.
+In fact, many insurance companies require you to have drain backup protection when insuring your home.
 It will also bring your insurance premium down.